Two Tales Fom The Past

 Raised a grayed muzzle, teeth bared.

-Until she caught my familiar scent.
+Then she caught my familiar scent

-And relaxed, letting me run my fingers
+and relaxed, letting me run my fingers

 over her bony body.
 She was dying.